traditional german pretzels

 And finally, the twisting.
 It’s supposed to represent a praying figure, with arms crossed over the chest rather than clasped together, obviously.
 All the instructions show a rope of dough looped, twisted and the ends brought upwards but I found my way much easier: cross ends, twist belly and bring it down over the ends.
 Baker’s choice.

-traditional german pretzelsServings: makes 12 pretzelsTime: a couple of hours plus proving overnight
+traditional german pretzelsServings: makes 12 pretzelsTime: 2 hours plus proving overnight

 - For the ferment: